 We put conservation covenants on all our reserves to legally safeguard them forever.
-These are the strongest legal instruments available to us and restrict what can be done on the properties.
+These are the strongest legal instruments available to us.

 They prohibit some activities, such as: